 What Cadence to Target?

-85-90 rpm is ideal for many riders.
-If you are new to cycling you may need to build to this, so don't expect too much at the start.
-And it may not be perfect for you anyway, but it should be close.
-It may take some time for you to learn to select the best gears that enable you to optimise your effort while holding your target cadence.
+80-100 rpm is ideal for many riders.
+It may take some time for you to learn to select the best gears that enable you to optimize your effort while holding your target cadence.
 Be patient though, it will happen, and then you will be riding efficiently and effectively.

 More on Pedalling